A three-phased approach to managing project demands

 • Accepted – The demand will be presented to the division or department as a viable project and will go through the formal process for inclusion into the active project portfolio.

-• Accepted – The demand is accepted, but the demand requires formal business analysis prior to the project starting.
+• Accepted—The demand is accepted, but it requires formal business analysis before the project can begin.
 A business analysis project will be presented to the division or department as prework that needs to be accomplished before the actual project can begin.

 After both the capture and review of demands, the evaluation is complete, and the demand goes through the formal process for inclusion into the active project portfolio.
-This is generally followed by the assignment to a project manager and the completion of the project charter and stakeholder register.
+This is generally followed by the assignment to a project manager and completing the project charter and stakeholder register.
 Having a well-defined demand management process assures the organization that project work is being prioritized, aligned with strategy, and evaluated against resources, budgets, and time.
-For many organizations, the ability to properly manage demands creates a competitive advantage that eliminates waste and increases value.
+For many organizations, properly managing demands creates a competitive advantage that eliminates waste and increases value.

 Similar Content: